LLB (Hons) Law with Politics

 We have a high graduate employment rate:

-- The Higher Education Statistics Agency (HESA) ranked Buckingham top for job prospects with 97.3% (July 2014).
+- The Higher Education Statistics Agency (HESA) ranked Buckingham top for graduate employability with 98.1% (July 2015).

 Our graduates have gone on to further study at most of the world’s leading universities, including Harvard, London, Oxford and Cambridge and secured jobs in senior positions around the world.
 Among our alumni we have a graduate who became the head of his country’s civil service and one who became a leading Formula One motor-racing driver.
 Another secured a position as the Minister of Sabah and one female law graduate became the first British lawyer to become a French Advocate.